Consent to treatment

 Can I be treated without giving consent to the treatment?

 Whether you are at home or in hospital, if you are an adult (aged 18 or over) and have the mental capacity needed to give consent to a form of medical treatment, you are generally entitled to refuse it and no undue pressure should be placed on you.
-However, the law does allow treatment to be given to an adult without consent where the adult lacks the mental capacity needed to give consent and where certain sections of the Mental Health Act 1983 (MHA) apply – see Parts 2 and 3 of this guide for details.
+However, the law does allow treatment to be given to an adult without consent where the adult lacks the mental capacity needed to give consent and where certain sections of the Mental Health Act 1983 (MHA) apply – see part 2 and part 3 of this guide for details.

 If you are experiencing mental distress and are offered treatment, you need to be aware of any legal powers that could be used if you refuse.
 However, the powers must not be used as threats to coerce you into consenting and if you feel this is happening, seek independent legal advice and consider making a complaint.
 Discuss any concerns you have about treatment with your doctor, making sure he or she knows what it is about the treatment you object to.
 You can always ask for a second opinion to discuss the treatment proposed.
 Your own GP can arrange this, or your consultant psychiatrist if you have one.